karimimh/btc-game/README.md

 # BTC-Game-iOS

 This is a project I developed in 2019 to simulate BTC trading on iOS devices.
 This can be helpful for learning how to trade.
-The primary purpose for uploading this project into GitHub is for the companies I apply for their job positions, to understand my abilities.
+The primary purpose for uploading this project into GitHub is for personal use.

 Below you can see some screenshots of the app: